SoHo Office Space for Rent

 Top Commercial Properties For Lease In Soho

-The high demand for SoHo office space results from neighborhood’s prime location, access to subway lines, amenities for employees, and proximity to the city’s other major business districts.
-Read about some of SquareFoot’s most popular real estate listings in SoHo: 42 Greene Street, 568-579 Broadway, and 594 Broadway.
+The high demand for SoHo office space results from the neighborhood’s prime location, access to subway lines, amenities for employees, and proximity to the city’s other major business districts.
+Read about some of SquareFoot’s most popular real estate listings available in SoHo: 42 Greene Street, 568-579 Broadway, and 594 Broadway.
+Start your search; get in touch or email us for more information or listings:

-42 Greene Street: Built in 1900, this gorgeous five-story, two-building landmark has large windows, hardwood floors, and a bright, spacious interior.
-It is located in NYC Storm Zone 4.
+42 Greene Street, New York, NY: Built in 1900, this gorgeous five-story, two-building landmark property has large windows, hardwood floors, and a bright, spacious interior.
+The building is located in NYC Storm Zone 4.
 It houses 47,621 square feet of office space, but right now one unit that is 3,185 square feet in size is vacant and available for a new tenant.
 42 Greene Street has a Walk Score of 100 and is easily accessible by trains A, C, E, N, R, Q, J, and 6.
 People working in this location certainly won’t go without coffee.
-Le Pain Quotidien, Starbucks Broadway & Grand, Milux Cafe, SoHo Cafe, and Nicaraguan Joe Cafe are all .1 miles or less away from the property.
+The following coffee shops are all available .1 miles or less away from the property; Le Pain Quotidien, Starbucks Broadway & Grand, Milux Cafe, SoHo Cafe, and Nicaraguan Joe Cafe.

-568-578 Broadway: Originally built in 1895 and formerly called the Havemeyer Building, 568-578 Broadway is now a prominent NYC landmark located close to the corner of Broadway and Prince Street.
-It has 12 floors and 300,000 square feet of office space.
+568-578 Broadway, New York, NY: Originally built in 1895 and formerly called the Havemeyer Building, 568-578 Broadway is now a prominent NYC landmark located close to the corner of Broadway and Prince Street.
+The property has 12 floors and 300,000 square feet of office space.
 Currently, five units ranging from 1,476 square feet to 6,802 square feet in size are available to rent.
 At some point, P.T.
 Barnum, Boss Tweed, and Foursquare all worked out of 568 Broadway.
-Today, most of its tenants are technology firms.
+Today, most of the tenants in the property are technology firms.
 Current tenants include Thrillist, ZocDoc, and 10Gen.
 The interior of the building gets plenty of natural light, thanks to the high ceilings and huge windows.
 568-578 Broadway has a Walk Score of 98.
+Broadway runs down the east side of Soho New York, NY through Houston Street.
 Get to 568-578 Broadway via trains N, R, B, D, F, M, 4, 6, J, and Z.

-594 Broadway: 594 Broadway was built in 1897 and stands in the heart of SoHo on Broadway between Houston and Prince Streets.
-It houses 210,900 square feet of office space.
+594 Broadway, New York, NY: 594 Broadway was built in 1897 and stands in central SoHo on Broadway between Houston and Prince Streets.
+The property houses 210,900 square feet of office space.
 Eight units ranging from 722 square feet to 3,410 square feet in size are currently available to rent at 594 Broadway.
-This location is particularly popular with design and tech companies.
-Notable tenants include The Architectural League of New York, Creative Media Marketing, and Genesis Cos.
+This location is a particularly popular office with design and tech companies.
+Notable tenants of the property include The Architectural League of New York, Creative Media Marketing, and Genesis Cos.
 VillageOne, a coworking space, signed a lease there last fall.
 594 Broadway has a Walk Score of 98 and a noise index of .73.
 Access this property via trains R, W, B, D, F, M, and 6.
 Take a brisk walk in the morning to get coffee at Bite or visit Fanelli Cafe for lunch.

 SoHo Neighborhood History